60+ Oyster photocard

 When you apply for your 60+ Oyster photocard, we check with London Councils (the body that issues Freedom Passes on behalf of the London Boroughs), to ensure that you do not already benefit from one of their concessionary travel schemes.

 To ensure you continue to receive free travel in London after your 60+ Oyster photocard expires, TfL can provide your personal details to London Councils, so that they can offer you an Older Person's Freedom Pass.
 We will only ever do this where we have your consent to do so, and we ask for this at the time you apply for your 60+ Oyster photocard.
+Please note that if you choose not to opt in to this data sharing, you will need to actively apply for a Freedom Pass when your 60+ Oyster card expires, using the standard London Councils application process.

 If you use your 60+ Oyster photocard on National Rail services, TfL may share your personal data with the relevant train operating companies for the purposes of customer administration and fraud prevention and detection.
 The same applies if you use your Oyster card on river services operated by other companies.